Sampling to Distill: Knowledge Transfer from Open-World Data: Related Work

 \subsection{Contrastive Learning}

 Contrastive learning makes the model's training efficient by learning the data differences \cite{ye2019unsupervised}.
-The unsupervised training usually requires to store negative data by a memory bank \cite{wu2018unsupervised}, large dictionaries \cite{he2020momentum}, or a large batch size \cite{chen2020simclr}.
-Even it requires a lot of computation, additional normalization \cite{grill2020bootstrap}, and network update operations \cite{caron2021emerging}.
+The unsupervised training pipeline usually requires storing negative data by a memory bank \cite{wu2018unsupervised}, large dictionaries \cite{he2020momentum}, or a large batch size \cite{chen2020simclr}.
+Even it requires a lot of computation costs, \eg, additional normalization \cite{grill2020bootstrap}, and network update operations \cite{caron2021emerging}.
 The high storage and computing costs seriously reduce knowledge distillation efficiency.
 But at the same time, this idea of mining knowledge in unlabeled data may be helpful for the student's learning.
-Due to such technical conflicts, there are few methods to perfectly combine knowledge distillation and contrastive learning in the past.
-As a rare attempt, Tian \etal \cite{tian2019contrastive} propose a contrastive data-based distillation method by an update a large memory bank.
-But for data-free knowledge distillation, the data quality cannot be guaranteed, and data domain shifts are intractable, which makes the above process challenging to carry out.
+Due to such technical conflicts, there are few methods to combine knowledge distillation and contrastive learning in the past perfectly.
+As a rare attempt, Tian \etal \cite{tian2019contrastive} propose a contrastive data-based distillation method by updating a large memory bank.
+However, data quality cannot be guaranteed for data-free knowledge distillation, and data domain shifts are intractable, making the above process challenging.

-In this work, we attempt to explore additional knowledge from both data and the teacher.
+In this work, we attempt to explore additional knowledge from both the data and the teacher.
 Therefore, we further stimulate students' learning ability by using the internal relationship of unlabeled data and constructing a structured contrastive relationship.
-To our knowledge, this is the first combination of data-free knowledge distillation and contrastive learning at a low cost, which achieves an unexpected effect.
+To our best knowledge, this is the first combination of data-free knowledge distillation and contrastive learning at a low cost during the distillation process, which achieves an unexpected effect.